Cray-HPE/docs-csm/install/deploy_management_nodes.md

     pit# csi pit validate --livecd-preflight
     ```

-    > Note: You can ignore any errors about not being able resolve arti.dev.cray.com.
+    > Note: Ignore any errors about not being able resolve `arti.dev.cray.com`.

 1. Print the consoles available to you: